Ginj-capture/Ginj/readme.md

 Its unobtrusive user interface and no-nonsense "capture / annotate / share" workflow is hard to beat.

 Ginj might remind you of a free tool called [Jing](http://web.archive.org/web/20181002042822/https://www.techsmith.com/jing-tool.html), that [Techsmith discontinued](https://feedback.techsmith.com/techsmith/topics/techsmith-jing-2019-announcement) in July 2020.
-But although there are similarities in the way Ginj behaves, Ginj is not Jing.
+But although there are similarities in the way both tools behave, Ginj is not Jing.

-###### The main differences are:
+#### What does it look like?

+![Ginj show off](www/showoff.png "Ginj show-off")

+Looks familiar ?

+##### What's the difference with Jing?

 - It's all open-source.
 Of course, not a single line of code, not a single icon or font was taken from Jing.
 So basically _everything_ is different.
-- Since Screencast, Techsmith's online sharing platform, does not have a public API, I had to switch to other online sharing services.
-Dropbox and Google Photos are supported for now.
+- Since [Screencast.com](https://www.screencast.com/), Techsmith's online sharing platform, [does not have a public API](https://feedback.techsmith.com/techsmith/topics/screencast-api), I had to switch to other online sharing services.
+Ginj supports Dropbox and Google Photos for now.
 - Ginj will never be "discontinued".
 It's open source.
 Take it, use it, keep it, fork it, improve it, change it.
 - A few new features could be added, but I really want to stick to the simple UI I love.
 - Oh, and Ginj is written in Java.

-#### What does it look like?

-![Ginj show off](www/showoff.png "Ginj show-off")

-Looks familiar ?

 #### Why Ginj?